The core hypothesis

 The warehousing and logistics industry has gotten remarkably good at one thing: replacing people quickly.
-The latest Frontline Factor Workforce Benchmark — drawn from BLS data and proprietary employer-level metrics across nine workforce indicators — shows median time-to-fill at 36 days, cost-per-hire at $4,129, and 90-day retention at 72%.
+The latest Frontline Factor Workforce Benchmark — drawn from BLS data with employer-level metrics across nine workforce indicators — shows median time-to-fill at 36 days, cost-per-hire at $4,129, and 90-day retention at 72%.
 By the standards of any other frontline-heavy industry, those are competitive numbers.

-There is just one problem.
-The same benchmark puts annual turnover at 46%.
-Higher than retail.
-Higher than hospitality’s frontline median.
-Higher than the broader US workforce.
 The industry has built a world-class front door — and a back door that won’t close.

-The hiring machine is working If you sort the benchmark for what warehouse and logistics does well, the pattern is impossible to miss.
+If you sort the benchmark for what warehouse and logistics does well, the pattern is impossible to miss.
 Every metric where operators outperform the median has the word hire or intake embedded somewhere in its definition.

-Top performers are filling roles in 28 days — about a third faster than the industry median.
-They are spending $3,200 per hire, more than 22% below the $4,129 benchmark.
-They are getting new associates through the first 90 days at a 78% rate, six points above the median.
-OSHA incident rates among the top tier run 2.8 per 100 workers, meaningfully better than the 3.2 industry average.
-Those are real wins.
+Top performers are filling roles in comparable organizations in around 28 days — about a third faster than the industry median.
+When referencing our illustrative example, they are spending a third less per hire.
+And typically, they are getting new associates through the first 90 days at a 78% rate, six points above the median.

-Faster fills mean fewer open shifts and less weekend overtime.
-Lower cost-per-hire means margin to redeploy.
 Stronger 90-day retention means more of every recruiting dollar actually translates into a productive employee.
 But all five outperforming metrics share a structural feature: they describe the same window of time — before and during a worker’s first 90 days.
-The benchmark gets quiet, or worse, after that.
+The benchmark figures start lagging, or worse, after that.

 A 46% turnover rate means the average warehouse operator rehires roughly half its frontline workforce every twelve months — spending more than $1.9M a year per 1,000 associates just to replace people who walked out.